 Fundamentally, you may not act as a distributor between CityFALCON and others using the data, including in derivative works.
 You may not do this for profit or for free.
 Any activity that circumvents our payment structure is basically commercial activity, and you'll need to follow the stipulations we've laid out for those distributors.

 However, we do offer some commercial-use API packages for low prices.
-You can receive access through our Gold subscription plan (useful if you like our website and app GUIs), or you can sign up just for lower-tier commercial-use API services.
+You can sign up for lower-tier commercial-use API services.
 Please note that some packages may require you to provide attribution and link back to us.